Coinsquare Review: Complete Beginners Guide

 What We Didn't Like

-We also think that Coinsquare should integrate more cryptocurrencies.
+Onto other improvements though, we also think that Coinsquare should integrate more cryptocurrencies.
 There are a number of large altcoin cryptocurrency exchanges that have begun accepting Fiat wire deposits.
-They will no doubt eat into Coinsquare’s market share unless they can offer a viable alternative with a range of other Altcoins.
+They will no doubt eat into Coinsquare's market share unless they can offer a viable alternative with a range of other Altcoins.

 Lastly, we also think that Coinsquare should find a more affordable credit card processor.
 Charging 10% for a credit card purchase is unpalatable to many people and reflects badly on the exchange.

 Our Coinsquare review was relatively easy to complete.
 It's a pretty large exchange that has been offering Canadians with an attractive trading alternative for a couple of years now.